States with few virus cases get big share of relief aid

 Max D’Donofrio, spokesman for Republican Sen. Mike Enzi, defended the state’s share, saying Wyoming “is often the target of per capita biases due to its low population,” and faces unique challenges because of its rural nature.

 Hawaii’s tourism industry was halted as the virus was spreading, and the financial consequences are dire.
-Gov. David Ige aid the state’s share was “sorely needed.”
+Gov. David Ige said the state’s share was “sorely needed.”

 Other smaller states are considering dividing up chunks of the federal money among local governments and businesses, in addition to covering the state’s health expenses.
 That’s the preliminary plan in Alaska.